gStarhigh/pro5/README.md

 All acceptance criteria can be viewed in [GITHUB](https://github.com/users/gStarhigh/projects/5/views/1?visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Milestone%22%2C%22Labels%22%5D) on each Issue.

-I used milestones for each part of the project to map out everything that needed to be done for each functionality to work.
-Everything was planned and setup using GitHub.
+I used milestones for each part of the project as sprints, to map out everything that needed to be done for each functionality to work.
+Everything was planned and setup using GitHub Issues and Projects.

 - The two Milestones/tasks called "Hay usage" and "Invoices" were not implemented.
 <details>